 Winchester Fruit Research Laboratory, Winchester, Va.

-Received for publication 3 Nov.
-1986.
-We gratefully acknowledge Royce Bringhurst for his generous gift of plant material.
+Received for publication 23 Feb.
+1984.
 The cost of publishing this paper was defrayed in part by the payment of page charges.
 Under postal regulations, this paper therefore must be hereby marked advertisement solely to indicate this fact.